David Blunkett: Home secretary

 At the start of the Labour government's second term in 2001, Blunkett was promoted to home secretary, fulfilling an ambition of his.
 Some observers saw him a rival to Chancellor of the Exchequer Gordon Brown in succeeding Blair as prime minister.

 Blunkett was almost immediately faced with the September 11 attacks on the United States.
 He brought in new anti-terrorism measures, including detention without trial of suspect foreign nationals who could not be extradited or deported.
 It caused a backbench rebellion and provoked strong opposition in the House of Lords; Blunkett made concessions over incitement to religious hatred (later carried through by his successor) and to introduce a "sunset clause".
 He authorised MI5 to start collecting bulk telephone communications data on which telephone numbers called each other under a general power brought in by the Telecommunications Act 1984.

 As home secretary, Blunkett was prepared to confront the judiciary and the police, with proposals for civilian community patrols and changes to police officers' pay and working conditions.
 More than 7,000 police demonstrated outside Parliament in 2002.

 During his term in office, the large upsurge in asylum claims was reversed, the Sangatte refugee camp on French soil was closed, and refugees numbers subsequently dropped from 110,000 to less than 30,000.
 With an additional 15,000 police officers and 6,500 Community Support Officers by 2004, crime had reached an all-time low, with over a 40% drop from ten years earlier.

 A controversial area for Blunkett was civil liberties, and he described civil libertarianism as "airy fairy".
 As education secretary, he had repeatedly expressed the intention that, were he to become home secretary, he would make the then-incumbent Jack Straw, who had been criticised for being hard-line, seem over-liberal.
 In 2006, Martin Narey, the former director general of the prison service, claimed that Blunkett had once told him to use the army and machine guns to deal with rioting prisoners.
 Blunkett has denied these allegations.

-Blunkett radically overhauled 'Victorian' sex offences legislation in 2002, which modernised the sex offences laws in relation to same-sex and related issues by removing the archaic laws governing homosexuality, while tightening protections against rapists, paedophiles and other sex offenders.
+Blunkett radically overhauled sex offences legislation in 2002, which modernised the sex offences laws by updating laws governing homosexuality, while tightening protections against rapists, paedophiles and other sex offenders.
 The act closed a loophole that had allowed those accused of child rape to escape punishment by arguing the act was consensual, and a new offence of adult sexual activity with a child – which covers any sex act that takes place between an adult and a child under 16 – was introduced.
 It was supported by all major political parties in the UK.